 Lee fought a dogged resistance against the advancing Union army, inflicting massive casualties on the Union forces.
 Despite this, his men were running out of food, supplies, and manpower, and were constantly forced back.
 They continued to win battles, but they were losing the war.
 The final months of 1864 saw successive Confederate defeats at the Battle of Cedar Creek and the Battle of Nashville, the latter of which effectively ending any hope of stopping Sherman's march.
 Union forces pushed closer to Richmond, and Sherman turned northward, marching from Savannah through the Carolinas in an effort to tighten the noose around Lee's army.

-Additionally, for all the suffering white Southerners experienced, newly emancipated black Southerners had it far, far worse; despite some early promises from Union generals and Republican politicians that they would receive reparations for the generations of unpaid labor and suffering they had experienced, almost all federal compensation actually went to the slaveowners.
+Additionally, for all the suffering white Southerners experienced, newly emancipated black Southerners had it far, far worse; despite some early promises from Union generals and Republican politicians that they would receive reparations for the generations of unpaid labor and suffering they had experienced, the government ultimately failed to deliver.
+(Some federal compensation actually went to the slaveowners, though the 14th amendment put a stop to that.)
 Most freedpeople were left just as penniless as they were before the war, and many became trapped in cycles of debt to former slaveowners that persisted for generations.

 The era following the war is known as "Reconstruction".
 Nobody in the North or South quite agreed on how they wanted to rebuild.
 Radical Republicans argued for harsh punishments to be levied against the South, including removing the right to vote from former Confederates, but Lincoln's assassination and his replacement by Southern Democrat Andrew Johnson forced them to compromise on this and many other policies.
 In the end, very few Southerners lost the right to vote or hold office.
 About four million black Americans were freed as a result of the war and did saw certain rights and liberties extended to them.
 After many years of debate, the Fourteenth and Fifteenth Amendments gave citizenship and the right to vote to all black males above the age of 21.
 Thousands of freedmen held elected office in the South immediately after the war, some even heading to Congress, largely due to the new black vote eclipsing that of bitter white Southerners who refused to participate in the political system.
 This was a radical turnaround from the conditions of slavery and gave black Southerners hope that they might actually live to see racial equality should that momentum keep building.